kobertlam/Energy_ETF_RYE_Forecast/README.md

-# Introduction
+# Oil Price and Stock Price Analysis

-This is the final project for Data Analytics Bootcamp (Group 4).
+This is the final project for Data Analytics Bootcamp for our group (Group 4).
 We integrated the data analystic skills and tools we learnt from the bootcamp into this final project.

 ## [Objective](https://github.com/kobertlam/Oil_Price_and_Stock_Price_Analysis/tree/presentation)
 * **Topic:** Predicting the stock prices for a portfolio of the top 10 oil companies trading in U.S. based on the crude oil price.